 Who can vote

 You cannot vote until you get your citizenship.
 To vote, citizens must be 18 years old.
 They must register to vote in their state.
-You cannot vote if you are a convicted criminal.
-If you pretend to be a citizen so you can vote, you will be arrested and maybe imprisoned.
+If you pretend to be a citizen so you can vote, you will be arrested and maybe imprisoned or deported.

 Register to vote

 You will fill out a form with some basic personal information.
-Most households receive voter registration information in the mail.
 There is a deadline to register before each election.
 Every state has a different deadline.
 Find the deadline in your state and how to register in your state.